+The urge to self-harm is like a wave.
 It feels the most powerful when you start wanting to do it.

-Comfort, Distract, Express Yourself, Release, Random and Breathe.
+Comfort, Distract, Express Yourself, Release, and Random.

 When you ride the wave, the urge to self-harm will fade.